menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Sycamore is generally considered to be a blue-collar town.
-47.03% of the Sycamore workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sycamore is a blue-collar town, with 47.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sycamore is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Sycamore who work in food service (14.45%), sales jobs (9.63%), and maintenance occupations (6.52%).

 Setting & Lifestyle

-Being a small city, Sycamore does not have a public transit system used by locals to get to and from work.
+Sycamore is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics